SPARC-FAIR-Codeathon/SCKAN-Compare/README.md

 ## Project Objective

-The SPARC Connectivity Knowledge Base of the Autonomic Nervous System (SCKAN) is a semantic store modeling the topology of nerve-end organ connectivity and acts as a core component of powerful query and visualization capabilities within SPARC.
+The SPARC Connectivity Knowledge Base of the Autonomic Nervous System (SCKAN) is a semantic store that houses a comprehensive knowledge base of autonomic nervous system (ANS) nerve-to-end organ connectivity.
+It is a key component of the SPARC Program and provides a central location to populate, discover, and query ANS connectivity knowledge at multiple scales.
+The information in SCKAN is derived from SPARC experts, SPARC data, literature, and textbooks

-(add more here...)
+* SCKAN Limitations

+  It includes a vast amount of data with no easy-to-use visualization tool.

+  AC map (https://sparc.science/maps?type=ac) provides interactive map visualization.
+However, It does not integrate all data available on  SCKAN.

+* Solution
+(objectives...)

 ## Proposed Solution